Uki otoshi: Technical description

-In free fight and tournaments, this throw is rarely done in his basic form, as seen in Kata.
-When uke is off balance the pulling hand at the sleeve of tori guides Uke towards the ground, without an additional force and help from legs or hips, making in 100% a hand technique(Te-Waza).
+In free fight and tournaments, this throw is rarely done in its basic form, as seen in Kata.
+When the uke is off balance the pulling hand at the sleeve of the tori guides the uke towards the ground, without an additional force and help from legs or hips, making in 100% a hand technique(Te-Waza).

 In yaku soku geiko, randori of free fighting variations can be seen by pulling at the lapels.
-Often they are counters to actions of Uke.
-When Uke overcommits in hipthrows (goshi-waza), Tori can defend by stepping to the side (tai sabaki) to avoid the throw and during that action Tori can pull at the sleeves or lapel (depending the side of grip and side of the tai sabaki), further breaking the balance of Uke, enforcing the kuzushi (losing of balance) and guiding Uke to the ground.
-Same principle is used in Uchi Mata Sukachi.
+Often they are counters to actions of the Uke.
+When the Uke overcommits in hipthrows (goshi-waza), the Tori can defend by stepping to the side (tai sabaki) to avoid the throw.
+During that action the Tori can pull at the sleeves or lapel (depending the side of grip and side of the tai sabaki), further breaking the balance of Uke, enforcing the kuzushi (losing of balance) and guiding the Uke to the ground.
+The same basic principle is used in Uchi Mata Sukachi.